Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Experiment

-\emph{Excited subbands and secondary charge carriers}.
+\emph{Hall signature of VPS carriers}.
 Figs.\ref{fig5}-b,c show the $R_{xy}$, $R_{xx}$ magneto-transport measurements performed in a type-A Hall bar.
-The capped sample shows a clear maximum of the sheet resistance in dependence of the applied gate voltage $V_g$, accompanied by a change in the sign of the Hall resistance (not shown) indicating the state with lowest carrier density at $V_g\approx -1.0\;\mathrm{V}$.
-Increasing the gate voltage (electron density) decreases the sheet resistance $\sigma^{-1}$ up to $V_g\approx 1.0\;\mathrm{V}$.
+The capped sample shows a clear maximum of the sheet resistance accompanied by a change in the sign of the Hall resistance (not shown) indicating the state with lowest carrier density at $V_g\approx -1.0\;\mathrm{V}$.
+Increasing the gate voltage (electron side) decreases the sheet resistivity $\sigma^{-1}$ up to $V_g\approx 1.0\;\mathrm{V}$.
 For higher gate voltages $\sigma^{-1}$ increases monotonically with $V_g$ (Fig.\ref{fig5}-c) and a non-linearity in the Hall resistance develops for low magnetic fields (inset of Fig.\ref{fig5}-b).
 The uncapped sample consistently shows additional peaks in the longitudinal resistance (not shown), with the only difference, that the p-conducting regime could not be reached in the available gate voltage range due to the high (unintentional) n-doping.
 Beside the Dirac peak (at $V_g=-1.1\;\mathrm{V}$), $R_{xx}(V_g)$ exhibits a secondary peak (at $V_g\simeq 3\;\mathrm{V}$) reminiscent of the one observed in the capacitor measurement of Fig\ref{fig4}-a.
-The Hall resistance $R_{xy}\propto B$ develops an anomaly for $V_g\gtrsim1\;\mathrm{V}$ (inset of Fig.\ref{fig5}-b) signaling the advent of a secondary carrier type.
+The Hall resistance $R_{xy}\propto B$ develops an anomaly at $V_g\gtrsim1\;\mathrm{V}$ (inset of Fig.\ref{fig5}-b) signaling the advent of a secondary carrier type.
 The anomaly is best depicted by plotting the derivative $\partial R_{xy}/\partial B$ in Fig.\ref{fig5}-c, where the base line is shifted according to the applied gate voltage.
 Data are fitted using an empirical function $\alpha/\cosh^2(B/B_0)$ (solid lines) used to extract the magnetic field range $B_0$ of the anomaly.
 We find $B_0\propto(V_g-V_{g1})$ with $V_{g1}=1.0\;\mathrm{V}$ corresponding to the resistance minimum in that sample.
-Similar analysis has been carried out in type-B samples where we observe multiple $R_{xx}$ peaks (not shown), also reminiscent of the capacitor measurement in Fig.\ref{fig4}-b.
+This shows that the scattering peak is indeed accompanied by the nucleation of a second carrier type, consistently with the VPS-subband interpretation.
+A similar analysis has been carried out in type-B samples where we observe multiple $R_{xx}$ peaks (not shown), also reminiscent of the capacitor measurement in Fig.\ref{fig4}-b.